Insurance 101: Plain-English Library

 Dental and Vision: Why are they totally separate?

-The Historical Split
+The Historical Bureaucracy

 Decades ago, dentists and optometrists fought hard to remain independent professions, totally separate from standard hospital medicine.
 As a result, insurance companies built completely separate "mini-insurances" for them.
+Today, you almost always have to buy dental and vision plans as separate add-ons to your main medical coverage.

-Is Dental Insurance worth it?
+Is Dental Insurance Actually Worth It?

 Stop reading, start solving.